Alice's Restaurant: The church

 The former church where the story begins, located at 4 Van Deusenville Road in Great Barrington, Massachusetts; the building later became the Guthrie Center.

 The church, originally built as the St. James Chapel in 1829, was enlarged in 1866 and renamed Trinity Church.
 Ray and Alice Brock purchased the property in 1963 and made it their home.
 Alice sold the building shortly after the film adaptation was released, commenting that the song and film had brought a great deal of unwanted publicity.
 The building changed ownership several times in the 1970s and 1980s until Guthrie bought the facility in 1991 and converted it to the Guthrie Center, a nondenominational, interfaith meeting place.
+Brock was pleasantly surprised that Guthrie had ended up with the building.

 In the main chapel area is a stage on which Officer Obie's chair sits as a reminder of the arrest.
 A set of private rooms in which Alice and Ray once lived remains.

 In later years, the Guthrie Center became a folk music venue, hosting a Thursday evening hootenanny as well as the Troubadour Concert series annually from Memorial Day to Labor Day.
 Musical guests have included John Gorka, Tom Paxton, Ellis Paul, Tom Rush, The Highwaymen folk group and Arlo Guthrie.
 The Troubadour series helps to support the church's free community lunch program which is held at the church every Wednesday at noon.
 On Thanksgiving, the church hosts a "Thanksgiving dinner that can't be beat" for the local community.
 The annual "Garbage Trail Walk", retracing the steps of Arlo and folksinger Rick Robbins (as told in the song), raises money for Huntington's disease research.

 The folding table on which Guthrie had written the first lines of "Alice's Restaurant" remained in Alice Brock's possession, the only item she still held from her time in the area at the time she died.